 These are questions irrespective of your ideological position in architecture or your attitude towards modernism – because it is in the context of a peculiar if not unique modernity and a belief in its values and attitudes that this college of engineering and this architecture department – both among the oldest in India, were established in Trivandrum.
 Generations of students have been educated, have shaped and are shaping our state.
 This discussion of what Malayali modernity means and what form of modernism it has taken is immensely consequential for our future.
 This is the discussion we hope to set in motion.

 The journey of this documentary, started with these questions and discussions – it did not actually start with an idea to document the life and work of my father – Prof.Oommen or his outstanding teachers and students.
-With the help of Rajshree Rajmohan and Prof. Jayakumar (whose time we wasted generously) as we interviewed individuals, looked at modern architecture in Trivandrum and discussed – we realized that Prof.Oommen’s life and work provided a unique narrative thread to tell this story of modernism as a student of the first batch of architecture of the University of Kerala (1963-69), teaching in the very architecture department he studied since 1971 and becoming its first full time head (1979 – 91).
+With the help of Rajshree Rajmohan and Prof. Jayakumar (whose time Prahlad and I have generously wasted ) as we interviewed individuals, looked at modern architecture in Trivandrum and discussed – we realized that Prof.Oommen’s life and work provided a unique narrative thread to tell this story of modernism.
+His life both as a student of the first batch of architecture of the University of Kerala (1963-69), as a professor in the very architecture department he studied since 1971, as its first full time head (1979 – 91) and as an active architect participating in competitions and producing projects – drawn as well as built.
 It did not start as a son’s tribute to his parents, but I have to say that at the end of this process, it feels like that too is true.
-It is also a tribute to the dollops of time that Prahlad and I have wasted hanging out in Trivandrum, and the time of many close friends we have wasted in the process of wasting our time.
+It is also a tribute to the dollops of time that Prahlad and I have wasted, just hanging out talking, and the time of many close friends we have wasted drawing them into these conversations.

-However this is only one story of modernism, one set of questions.
+All said and done, this documentary is only one story of modernism, one set of questions.
 There are many such stories to be told.
 We hope our work begins that process and that this conversation we have attempted to begin will continue.

 Now to the film.